apache/skywalking/docs/en/concepts-and-designs/mal.md

 # Meter Analysis Language

-Meter system provides a functional analysis language called MAL(Meter Analysis Language) that lets the user analyze and aggregate meter metric data in OAP streaming system.
+Meter system provides a functional analysis language called MAL(Meter Analysis Language) that lets the user analyze and aggregate meter data in OAP streaming system.
 The result of an expression can either be ingested by agent analyzer, or OC/Prometheus analyzer.

 ## Language data type